Some people believe that assessment is a "dirty word."

 “As a matter of integrity, we should ... make sure, through assessment, that every student who completes a learning experience has indeed achieved its learning goals” (Suskie, 2018, p.
 158).

-The purpose of learning outcomes assessment is to improve student learning.
+The purpose of student learning outcomes assessment is to improve student learning.
 The process of learning outcomes assessment invites inquiry about our goals for student learning, and whether they are measurable, aspirational, and also achievable.
 Learning outcomes assessment prompts us to examine the alignment between our goals for student learning and opportunities to learn.
-Learning outcomes assessment yields evidence of student learning with which to inform planning and decision-making.
+Learning outcomes assessment yields direct evidence of student learning with which to inform planning and decision-making.
 Learning outcomes assessment provides vital lines of evidence for self-studies submitted as part of the Undergraduate Instruction and Program Review process.

 Assessment is a team sport